FinlyWealth/mds-finly-search/README.md

 ### Metadata
 - Currently searches of the metadata using Term Frequency-Inverse Document Freqeuncy search provided by the database
 - When the database is loaded, metadata columns are preprocessed and turned into tsvectors.
-- Preprocessing: Words are stemmed and its position/frequency are recorded.
+- Preprocessing: words are stemmed and its position/frequency are recorded.
 An example of what a tsvector looks like:
     ```
     'accessori':21 'apparel':20 'blue':30 'cloth':22 'fifth':25,27 'licens':13 'light':29 'littl':15 'male':31 'offici':12 'poni':16 'ride':9 'saddl':1 'shirt':19,23 'sun':26,28 't-shirt':17 'take':7 'time':5 'top':24
     ```